NBISweden/LTS-BiodiversityAnalysisCAO/README.md

 In the genome mapping track preprocessed reads are mapped against a set of target species genomes followed by a filtering step using nucleotide BLAST searches against the `nt` database.
-Read counts are collated and normalized counts per million (CPM) reads.
+Read counts are collated and normalized to counts per million (CPM) reads.

 In the marker gene track preprocessed reads are first mapped against a database